Lily Allen Makes West End Debut In New Ghostly Play By Danny Robins

 June 11, 2021 1:00 AM ‐ Paranormal

-Not content with taking the paranormal world by storm with his hugely successful podcast, 'The Battersea Poltergeist', Danny Robbins is now taking an all-new ghost story to the West End with the help of singer, Lily Allen.
+Not content with taking the paranormal world by storm with his hugely successful podcast, 'The Battersea Poltergeist', Danny Robins is now taking an all-new ghost story to the West End with the help of singer, Lily Allen.

 Danny, along with Runaway Entertainment, announced that the world premiere of his new play '2:22 - A Ghost Story' will take place at London's Noël Coward Theatre on August 3.
 As well as Lily, the production will feature Julia Chan, Hadley Fraser, and Jake Wood.